thaddavis/agents-masterclass-v2/lvl_9/READMEs/pt_6.md

     - `python scripts/chromadb/count_records_in_collection.py`
     - `python scripts/chromadb/add_csv_records.py `
 1. Now!
 We build out the application

+### 3 - Conclusion/CLIFFHANGER!!!

+R.A.G. agents are used for knowledge base interaction, synthesizing FAQ's and can be a good solution for "VERY" long term memory retrieval in certain cases.
+Let's now move on to take a look at what is probably the most popular type of agent used today - `ReAct Agents`

 ## Reference links
 - https://python.langchain.com/docs/modules/data_connection/vectorstores/ (great photo)